City of London Corporation: Voters

 Each body or organisation, whether unincorporated or incorporated, whose premises are within the City of London may appoint a number of voters based on the number of workers it employs.
 Limited liability partnerships fall into this category.

 Bodies employing fewer than ten workers may appoint one voter, those employing ten to fifty workers may appoint one voter for every five; those employing more than fifty workers may appoint ten voters and one additional voter for every fifty workers beyond the first fifty.

 Though workers count as part of a workforce regardless of nationality, only certain individuals may be appointed as voters.
-Under section 5 of the City of London (Ward Elections) Act 2002, the following are eligible to be appointed as voters (the qualifying date is 1 September of the year of the election):
+Under section 5 of the City of London (Ward Elections) Act 2002 (c. vi), the following are eligible to be appointed as voters (the qualifying date is 1 September of the year of the election):